 This post assumes that you are familiar with the terms used in the documents below and that you can read and understand financial statements.
 If not, don’t worry, you will pick it up quickly.
 Jut be sure to seek out other help with these business skills.

-I suggest that all board members of all nonprofit organizations should read the current version of the following:
+First, we suggest that all board members of all nonprofit organizations should read the current version of the following:

 - Articles of incorporation or association